pandax54/address-book-api/README.md

 ## :computer: Project
 An address Book API with Node.js, Express, Postgres and Firebase.
-Regiter your contacts in web and mobile using this API.
+Register your contacts in web and mobile using this API.
 </br>

 </br>